 - Pants and shorts must be worn at the waist.
 Students will be required to tighten the waistband of their pants with their own belt or a school provided plastic ‘cinch’, if available.

 - Oversized, baggy pants are not allowed.

-- Torn and tattered clothing above the knee is not allowed unless leggings or tights cover the exposed area.
+- Torn and tattered clothing at mid-thigh or above is not allowed unless leggings or tights cover the exposed area.

-- Leggings can be worn underneath clothing (skirts, dresses, etc.) that are in dress code but cannot compensate for length.
-Leggings or similar form-fitting pants may be worn if the posterior is covered.
+- Leggings can be worn underneath clothing (skirts, dresses, etc.) that are in code but cannot compensate for length.
+Leggings, and form-fitting pants or shorts may be worn if the shirt is waist length.